Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Motivations

 \section{Motivations}

-The widespread use of high-fidelity simulations in aerospace means that engineers must do more than predict the QoI: they must quantify uncertainty sources and interpret black-box surrogates.
-This section briefly surveys the convergence of GSA and XAI, and exposes that engineering requires sensitivity analysis that goes beyond classical variance decomposition.
+The widespread use of high-fidelity simulations in aerospace means that engineers must do more than predict the QoI: careful interpretation of black-box surrogate models is now required.
+This section briefly surveys the convergence of GSA and Explainable Artificial Intelligence (XAI), and exposes that engineering requires sensitivity analysis that goes beyond classical variance decomposition.